-FACT: The law treats small banks very differently.
+FACT: The law treats these institutions very differently.
 Many key provisions apply exclusively or mainly to big banks.
 Smaller banks and credit unions are excluded from stress tests, "living wills," heightened liquidity standards, debit-card fee limits, and the supervision and enforcement authority of the Consumer Financial Protection Bureau.
-In its mortgage and consumer banking rules, the CFPB itself has carved out significant exemptions for small and rural lenders.1
+In its mortgage and consumer banking rules, the CFPB itself has carved out significant exemptions for small and rural lenders.

 Other parts of Dodd Frank help shield community banks and credit unions against unfair competition.
 The statute requires big banks to be held to higher overall capital and prudential standards than small banks, and it brings nonbank lenders under serious federal oversight for the first time.
-As of mid-2015, roughly three-quarters of the CFPB's enforcement actions had been against nonbanks, while almost all its bank enforcement actions had been against the very biggest institutions - those with more than \$50 billion in assets.2 Dodd-Frank also mandates significant reductions in deposit insurance fees for small banks relative to larger ones, a change which has resulted in billions of dollars in savings for small banks.3
+As of mid-2015, roughly three-quarters of the CFPB's enforcement actions had been against nonbanks, and almost all its bank enforcement actions had been against the very biggest institutions - those with more than \$50 billion in assets.